Wall Street left with skeleton crews down as blizzard bears down

 STAGNATION IN THE CITY

-Retail banks, including Bank of America (BAC.N), Citigroup Inc, (C.N) JPMorgan Chase & Co (JPM.N), and Wells Fargo (WFC.N) all said they would shut some area branches early and keep them closed through Tuesday, though cash machines would remain open.
+Retail banks, including Bank of America, Citigroup Inc, JPMorgan Chase & Co, and Wells Fargo all said they would shut some area branches early and keep them closed through Tuesday, though cash machines would remain open.

 Some Chase branches on Long Island were being closed earlier because of declarations of a state of emergency, a company spokesman said.